Manav Gupta: 1996–2002

 In 1996, Gupta held his first solo exhibition at the Birla Academy of Art and Culture, Kolkata.
 While all the conventional halls were booked, Gupta chose to exhibit his paintings in the lawns of the academy.
 The location was unconventional because at the time, the idea of watercolours on paper being hosted outdoors was not heavily practiced.
 In the evening when the lights were lit, Gupta's artworks stood out, attracting visitors in hundreds.
 This also ended with his first solo being his first 'sold-out' exhibition.
 Amongst the attendees were B. K. Birla and Sarala Birla who purchased two of his artworks which later went to the permanent collection of the academy.
 In 1997, at his second solo, 15 to 17 August, The Taj Bengal, Kolkata hosted his exhibition "freedom to be different".
 It was his public dissemination of environment consciousness through art.
 A theme and project close to him as it had a vital effect on his childhood.
 The exhibit consisted of single edition sculptures and installations created out of discarded roots and tree trunks that were showcased alongside a series of Gupta's miniature artworks called the "earth series."
 He received critical acclaim from art critics and Indian media houses.

-Gupta shifted his base to New Delhi in 1998, where his breakthrough in the Indian contemporary art market occurred at the Capital, in the year 1999, when he had a sold-out solo exhibition called "India awaiting – Timeless Metaphors of Dreams" hosted by The Taj Palace, New Delhi.
-Following which, Gupta's works were showcased in the premises of the Dep. of Culture, H.R.D Ministry, Govt. of India.
+Gupta moved to New Delhi in 1998, where his breakthrough in the Indian contemporary art market occurred at the Capital, in the year 1999, when he had a sold-out solo exhibition called "India awaiting – Timeless Metaphors of Dreams" hosted by The Taj Palace, New Delhi.
+His works were subsequently exhibited at premises of the Dep. of Culture, H.R.D Ministry, Govt. of India.
 He was nominated on the Expert Committee, National Republic Day celebrations, Ministry of Defence, Govt of India, as a member to be a part of the committee.
 Gupta's works were exhibited at The Roosevelt House, U.S. Ambassador's residence in New Delhi in 2001.
 In the same year, he was invited on the formative advisory panel of the Museum of Natural History, Government of India.